Patricia Hill Collins: Black Feminist Thought: Knowledge, Consciousness and the Politics of Empowerment

-In Black Feminist Thought, Collins posits how Black feminist studies highlight two very important themes.
+In Black Feminist Thought, Collins posits how Black feminist inquiry highlights two very important themes.
 One is "how Black women's paid work is organized within intersecting oppressions of race, class, and gender."
 Although these women no longer work in domestic work in private homes, they continue to work at low-paying jobs in the growing service sector.
 Moreover, she continues, the theme that "concerns how Black women's unpaid family labor is simultaneously confining and empowering" for them is also extremely important.
 Collins emphasizes this point because she points out that Black women see the unpaid work of their household as a method of resistance to oppression rather than solely as a method of manipulation by men.

-In an interview with Global Dialogue magazine in 2017, Collins restated the argument that she laid out in Black Feminist Thought by emphasizing the stereotypes faced by black women: "In Black Feminist Thought, I examine how African-American women confront four main stereotypes: (1) the mule, the woman who works like an animal without complaint; (2) the jezebel, the highly sexualized woman who is often depicted as a prostitute; (3) the mammy, the Black woman domestic worker whose loyalty to her employer is beyond reproach; and (4) the Black lady, the educated Black woman who has given up family life in exchange for a career".
+In an interview with Global Dialogue magazine in 2017, Collins restated the argument that she laid out in Black Feminist Thought by emphasizing the controlling images faced by Black women: "In Black Feminist Thought, I examine how African-American women confront four main stereotypes: (1) the mule, the woman who works like an animal without complaint; (2) the jezebel, the highly sexualized woman who is often depicted as a prostitute; (3) the mammy, the Black woman domestic worker whose loyalty to her employer is beyond reproach; and (4) the Black lady, the educated Black woman who has given up family life in exchange for a career".
+These controlling images are utilized mainly to make black women's subjugated state of being harassed and silenced appear standard and natural.